priyapower/priya_and_ricky_learn_python/lessons/3part_2.md

 Priya/Mac/Intermediate:
 - [Priya's Practice](#priyas-practice)
-- Goal is to build a a RESTful api with Flask and MongoDB
+- Goal is to build a a RESTful api with Flask, MongoDB, and unittest
 - Product: [Finished Product](https://github.com/priyapower/practice-api-movies)

 ## Ricky's Practice